Esri/arcgis-maps-sdk-swift-samples/README.md

   touch .secrets
   ```

 2. Add your **API Key** to the secrets file aforementioned.
 Adding an API key allows you to access a set of ready-to-use services, including basemaps.
-Acquire the keys from your [dashboard](https://developers.arcgis.com/dashboard).
-Visit the developer's website to learn more about [API keys](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/).

   ```sh
   echo ARCGIS_API_KEY_IOS=your-api-key >> .secrets